Where to Stay in Shanghai: Best Areas and Hotels (2026)

 - URBN Boutique Shanghai — From $90/night

-- Why we love it: Eco-friendly boutique hotel hidden in a courtyard
+- Why we love it: Eco-friendly boutique hotel hidden in a peaceful courtyard — excellent value for money in a central location

 4. French Concession — Best for Heritage Charm